OpenKneeboard/OpenKneeboard/docs/faq.md

 If you want things in the same place every time but they're inconsistent, recenter; **it works best to bind the same button combination for recentering OpenKneeboard and in-game**.

 If you want to quickly switch between intentionally different positions (for example, if you use OpenKneeboard with multiple games or multiple aircraft), enable profiles in advanced settings, and create a different profile for each position that you want.

+## How do I make landscape documents larger, like Chuck's Guides?

+Open Settings -> VR -> Size, then increase "kneeboard width limit"; you may want to set it to a very high value (e.g. 10 meters), in which case the size will still be limited by the vertical height and aspect ratio.

+The downside of increasing this limit is that the kneeboard is likely to interfere with the cockpit and controls.